-Lindy's Favorite Pie Crust uses just a bit of cold vodka in the crust making this pie crust one of the easiest to work with.
-The combination of butter and cold shortening creates the perfect flaky crust.
-This will soon be your favorite pie crust too!
+Lindy's Favorite Pie Crust uses just a bit of cold vodka in the crust making this crust one of the easiest to work with.
+The combination of butter and cold shortening creates the perfect flaky crust while not overpowering the flavor of the fillings.
+Whether is a single crust, or double crust, this will soon be your favorite pie crust too!

 The Making of - Lindy's Favorite Pie Crust